Are you unable to watch anything on Netflix and see the error message “Netflix has encountered an error. Retrying in X seconds. Code: NW-2-5”?

 - Now unplug your modem and router and wait for a while to drain out the power in it completely.

-- Next plugin the router and then modem, wait till your light blinks on them.
+- Next, plug in the router and modem, and wait until your light blinks on them.

 - After that plugin the Roku as well and try Streaming Netflix

 Check if the error appears or not.

 Solution 3 – Deactivate & Reactivate Netflix App

 Very first it is suggested to restart the Netflix app and resume it to see if the nw-2-5 Netflix code is fixed but if still see the error, then try deactivating and reactivating your app as this worked for many users to solve the error.

 - Click on the Roku home screen and choose your Netflix app

 - Now on the Roku remote control hit the Star key and choose the option Remove channel

 - Then again choose Remove Channel for confirmation

 - Again go to the Roku home screen and choose Streaming Channels.

 - And choose the Movies and TV section for selecting Netflix.